 The My Hero Academia Season 5 release date will be a day where anime fans race to their TV screens at max speed, Plus Ultra!
-But the question remains: will Boku no Hero Academia Season 5 trailer has confirmed that fans will be waiting until Spring 2021 for the next stage in Izuku Midoriya’s story?
+The Boku no Hero Academia Season 5 trailer has confirmed that fans will be waiting until Spring 2021 for the next stage in Izuku Midoriya’s story.